 In almost everything we do, there’s software involved.
-Chatting online, playing games, mobile banking, online shopping— these apps are run by software, each built for specific purposes.
-A lot of work goes into building software, and in this article, we’ll discuss the six basic stages of the software development process.
+Chatting online, playing games, mobile banking, online shopping, these apps are run by software, each built for specific purposes.
+A lot of work goes into building software.
+So in this article, we’ll discuss the six basic stages of the software development process.

 But first, a primer on software: